01 of 06

 Some people wreck their California vacations by planning too many things to do.
 If you don't live in California, you may not realize how big the state is, how far apart the major sights are or how to get around.
 Use these resources to decide what's most important to you and find out how to plan California vacations that maximize what you can see without wearing you out.

 What is California all about?
-Get some Facts About California from the mundane to the ridiculous.Continue to 2 of 7 below.
+From the mundane to the ridiculous, get some facts about California.Continue to 2 of 6 below.

 When to Go to California